manorrock/off-you-go-with-java/functional/predicate.md

   }
 ```

-The example above creates a predicate using the object form and it can be used to test whether an integer is odd or even.
+The example above defines the class `EvenPredicate` and it can be used to test whether an integer is odd or even.

 ## Lambda expression form of a predicate